German WWII Airfield Grass Pavers "RASENSTEINE"

 PRODUCT FEATURES AND APPLICATION

-The THIJMEN FEATURE is a feature representing both, spacers as well as pre-determined breaking/cutting points during the application of the Rasensteine WWII Luftwaffe airfield pavers.
-Since we would be using acrylic texture paste, the paste would need to get caught somewhere, visually separating the pavers from one another, whilst keeping them together for convinient application "en bloque".
-This feature has been brought to reality by the Dutch modeler Thijmen Broer, hence the name Thijmen Feature.
+Since we would be using acrylic texture paste, the paste would need to get caught somewhere, filling the holes and visually separating the pavers from one another, whilst keeping them together for convinient application "en bloque".
+The Thijmen feature would make sure this being secured in case you go all, or mostly in sections ("en bloque").

 A "bloque" of Rasensteine, ready for being laid out and painted